+353-1-416-8900REST OF WORLD

 • ID: 5012762

-KSA Private K12 Education Market has generated a revenue of USD 9.65 billion in the current year and is poised to grow at a CAGR of 12% for the forecast period.
+The KSA Private K12 Education Market is expected to register a CAGR of greater than 14% during the forecast period.

-Saudi Arabia's educational system is overseen by the Ministry of Education.
+The Ministry of Education oversees Saudi Arabia's educational system.
 In Saudi Arabia, both public and private schools are available.
 The overall curriculum used in Saudi Arabian public schools is primarily taught in Arabic, with a stronger emphasis on Islamic education.
 In state-run schools, English is taught at the beginning of grade 4.
 English is taught at private schools beginning in kindergarten.
 Male and female pupils attend separate classes in Saudi Arabia.

-Primary education, which lasts six years and is mandatory in Saudi Arabia, is followed by intermediate and secondary education, which each last three years.
+Primary education, which lasts six years and is mandatory in Saudi Arabia, is followed by intermediate and secondary education, which lasts three years.
 In Saudi Arabia, all K-12 educational levels are free.

 KSA Private K12 Education Market Trends